 For Individuals:

-· Government-Issued Document: A document such as a tax statement that clearly shows the individual's residential address.
+· Government-Issued Document: A document such as a tax statement that clearly shows the individual's residential address, or another document reasonably accepted by ILERITER sp. z o.o. or the relevant CASP Partner.

 · Bank Statement: A statement dated within the last 3 months.